 Students are expected to be well groomed and in proper uniform every school day.
-The purpose of uniforms is to minimize distractions so that an atmosphere conducive to learning is fostered.
+The purpose of uniforms is to minimize the distractions so that an atmosphere conducive to learning is fostered.
 There are to be no deviations from, or additions to, the following regulations.
-Shoes with wheels in them and flip flops are NOT PERMITTED in school at any time.
-Spirit Wear is to be worn on special days and will be announced ahead of time.
+Spiritwear is only to be worn on special days and will be announced ahead of time.